ruusey/JRelay/README.md

 ## Packet Manipulation Explained
 Once you have set up your very own plugin to run with **JRelay** it is important to know some of the important ins and outs of the packet capture and manipulation process.

-#### Capturing Packets
+## Capturing Packets
 Packets are containers for data exchanged between your RotMG client and Deca's servers.
-Some types of packets are only sent from the client to the server while some are only sent from the server and received by the client.
-The respective packets and their transmission source can be viewed under the `Packets` of the JRelayGUI.
+Some packets are only sent from the client to the server while some are only sent from the server to the client.
+The respective packets and their transmission source can be viewed under the `Packets` tab of the JRelayGUI.
 If you chose to capture packets and modify their data or stop their transmission there are a few important things to note:
-1. Because packet hook callbacks receive a generic untyped packet, The generic packet must be cast to the desired packet type.
-If you chose to capture **AND MODIFY** a packet through the means mentioned above you **MUST** explicitly send the modified packet to your required destination using the included `sendToClient(Packet packet)` and `sendToServer(Packet packet)` superclass methods of `JPlugin`
+1. Because packet hook callbacks are passed a generic untyped packet, The generic packet must be cast to the desired packet type.
+2. If you chose to capture **AND MODIFY** a packet you **MUST** explicitly send the modified packet to its required destination using  `sendToClient(Packet packet)` and `sendToServer(Packet packet)` which are superclass methods of `JPlugin`.
-2. If you wish to capture a specific packet and prevent its transmission simply change the Packet's `boolean send;` field to `false`
+3. If you wish to capture a specific packet and **STOP** its transmission change the Packet's `boolean send;` field to `false`
-3. Any packet can be created at any time using  `Packet.create(byte id)` or `Packet.create(PacketType type)`
+4. Any packet can be created at any time using  `Packet.create(byte id)` or `Packet.create(PacketType type)` or by simply constructing a new packet object.
 > `HelloPacket helloPacket = (HelloPacket) Packet.create(PacketType.HELLO);`
+> `HelloPacket helloPacket = (HelloPacket) Packet.create(30);`
-4. Sending the wrong packet to the wrong place will disconnect you.
+5. Sending the wrong packet to the wrong place or with unexpected data will disconnect you.
-5. Spamming packets will get you **BANNED BY DECA***
+6. Spamming packets will get you **BANNED BY DECA***

 # Useful Data and Fields
 There are a number of extremely useful data collections in **JRelay** to help you write plugins.
 This section will detail the data you can access and the means by which to do so.